 “No. I wasn’t always a sex robot, either.”

 I want to ask about that but out of the corner of my eye, I see a flicker of light.
-The Gate at the other end of the sector.
+The gate at the other end of the sector.
 It’s a bit brighter than the stars in the background, so it stands out.
 It had gone dark for just a moment, as if something had obscured it.
 Something came through.
 Something big to obscure its halo at this range.

 I zoom in to see what’s over there.
-The Gate looms in my visuals.
+The gate looms in my visuals.

 In the foreground is a Veeni cluster.